 Thank you for taking the time to read through this very important resource, aimed at acclimating you to your role as an alumni/ae advisor for a professional fraternity or sorority.
-Though this resource is not allencompassing, the Office of Fraternity & Sorority Life (OFSL) staff worked tirelessly to compile a comprehensive manual to better support you in your day-to-day interactions with our students.
+Though this resource is not all-encompassing, the Center for Fraternal Values and Leadership (CFVL) staff worked tirelessly to compile a comprehensive manual to better support you in your day-to-day interactions with our students.

-In 2019, the Division of Student Life decided to strategically move oversight of professional, professionalsocial, service, and honor fraternities and sororities under the direction of the Office of Fraternity & Sorority Life.
+In 2019, the Division of Student Life decided to strategically move oversight of professional, professional-social, service, and honor fraternities and sororities under the direction of the Center for Fraternal Values and Leadership.
 The intention is to provide more direct support and advisement to these organizations, which have operated with support from local University advisors and the national organizations.
 We are so excited for this next era in our institution's history, and hope to create a positive working relationship with you in the semesters to come!

-As an Office, we expect our Alumni/ae Advisors to partner with us in building a positive relationship, so that we can all best serve our students.
+As a Center, we expect our Alumni/ae Advisors to partner with us in building a positive relationship, so that we can all best serve our students.
 Throughout my years of serving as a campus-based professional and volunteer for my fraternity, I can share with you that the following elements are critical in fostering a productive fraternity and sorority program: